Factors influencing moving costs from Virginia Beach to Fort Waynetoggle

 • Weather: Fort Wayne summers are hot, humid, and wet.
 Winters are generally cold with moderate snowfall.
 Severe weather is not uncommon, particularly in the spring and summer months; the city experiences an average of 39 thunderstorm days and about 10 severe weather days annually.

-• Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Fort Wayne.
-Get started here.
+• Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Fort Wayne without delay.
+You can select your official move date when completing the form.
+Start the process here.

 Where to live in Fort Wayne

-Now that you've decided to make the move to "City of Churches", these are the best neighborhoods to move to in Fort Wayne.
+With your sights set on "City of Churches", these are some of the most popular neighborhoods to consider in Fort Wayne.

 • West Central